alexmavr/promptsage/README.md

 </div>

 # Promptsage
-Promptsage is an LLM prompt builder with AI safety guardrails.
+Promptsage is an LLM prompt builder and sanitizer with built-in AI safety guardrails.
+Combine all components of your prompt into a compressed LLM-ready payload.
 Apply fine-grained access control over the context, and prevent unwanted behavior with filters.
-Compatible with all major datastores, LLMs and gateways.
+Compatible with langchain and all major datastores, LLMs and gateways.

 ## Quick Install